 You are more likely to have hypothyroidism if you

-- have had a thyroid problem before, such as a goiter
+- had a thyroid problem before, such as a goiter

-- have had surgery to correct a thyroid problem
+- had surgery or radioactive iodine to correct a thyroid problem

-- have received radiation treatment to the thyroid, neck, or chest
+- received radiation treatment to the thyroid, neck, or chest

 - have a family history of thyroid disease

 - were pregnant in the past 6 months

 - have Turner syndrome, a genetic disorder that affects women